 - A green sphere with the ship inside it.
 Gains the player an extra life.

 - Makes the player invincible for about thirty seconds.

 - Doubles the amount of ammo space.

-Like Doom, Descent offers excellent competitive or co-op multiplayer game play over a LAN.
+Like Doom before it, Descent offers excellent competitive or co-op multiplayer game play over a LAN for up to 8 players.
 Descent is also touted as being one of the first games that allowed on-the-fly joining of multiplayer games, whereas in Doom it is presumed that all players have to be queued prior to initiating the match.
 With the advent of the Internet, IPX emulators such as Kali and Kahn which actually combined better compression for IPX games with its own IRC network for users to meet in a standalone client, more and more people began to play Descent and Descent II over the Internet.
 Descent II was especially popular online due to its support for short packets and variable packet rate -- options which were crucial for smooth Internet play.

 If you don't like Descent at least a little bit, make no mistake, there is something wrong with you.
 Descent II's huge replay value and absolutely insane network play should ensure its popularity for a long timeChris Hudak, Gamespot, May 1996

 Descent II was mostly met with critical acclaim, with the only real contention being the few changes to the formula from the original, as well as the lack of outdoors areas.
 Gamespot's Chris Hudak gave the game a score of 9.2, praising the network play, the addition of the guide bot and the soundtrack.